Teaching Numbers & Counting to Preschoolers (Singapore)

 Summary

 Teaching numbers to your preschooler is less about drilling and more about creating a number-rich environment.
 Count things together every day.
 Play dice games.
 Cook together.
 Sort objects.
 Build patterns.
 Keep formal practice sessions short (5-10 minutes) and always use concrete objects before moving to abstract numbers.
-Your child does not need to count to 100 before Primary 1 — they need to understand what numbers mean, count accurately up to 20, and recognise that maths is a useful, enjoyable part of everyday life.
+Your child doesn't need to count to 100 before Primary 1 — they need to understand what numbers mean, count accurately up to 20, and feel that maths is a useful, enjoyable part of everyday life.

 Sources